 Gotcha 3: Interactive TOC in Sidebar

 You may have noticed, that Sphinx often adds TOC to sidebar automatically, if it’s not explicitly placed in the page itself.
 While this is certainly a very useful feature, sometimes things get out of control.
 I didn’t use the worst case in the picture on the right, but it could get up to innumerable 1st level sections, each of them could have a number of subsections and so on.
 Sometimes it is a clear sign, that the page should be reorganized into multiple standalone pages, united by a category, but it’s not always possible or needed.
-It’s perfectly alright to have a long and deep TOC in some cases and Default Sphinx theme is terrible in that regard.
+It’s perfectly alright to have a long and deep TOC in some cases and Default Sphinx theme is terrible in that regard (as of 2014 it is fixed and children categories are shown only for the currently selected one).

 You could use an updated version of the algorithm from the previous example to collapse some parts of the TOC by default.
 Note, how this script works with ul and li tags of the TOC tree list.
 Some stuff is applied recursively on the highest level of the list, some — on the subsequent levels.
 Especially it is well observed in different styles applied to different levels of the list, so that you could tell whether it is 1st, 2nd or even 3rd level title.
 Here is the full script: